Infrastructure and Operations

 - An extensive security program intended to provide appropriate access to critical data, prevent and remediate intrusions, and communicate to the community best practices related to computing security.

+The Project Management Office (PMO) is responsible for managing Loyola's Technology Project Portfolio.
 The vision for Loyola's IT Project Portfolio is that projects undertaken at Loyola will be the right ones best supporting University goals, will be successful, and effectively managed, and that the people involved are set up for success.
 In order to do this the project portfolio must be managed with care.
-The Project Management Office (PMO), led by Richard Sigler, helps ensure this.
+The PMO is led by Jessica Smith, ext.
+2199.